 Performance Modeling Based On: defines whether the report will use maximum (peak) or average CPU and memory historical values to assess cluster performance.

 Model the situation where one host in each cluster in your virtual environment fails.
 Forecast the number of days left before the level of CPU and memory usage on remaining hosts reaches 80%.
 Use the historical performance data for the previous month for report analysis.

 - Open the Host Failure Modeling report.

-- From the Performance Data From list, choose Previous Month > First Day.
+- From the Performance Data From list, select Previous Month > First Day.

 - In the Scope section, select VMware Clusters and click Remove.
 Then search for available clusters to include in the report.

-- In the Hosts to Fail field, type 1.
+- In the Hosts to Fail field, enter 1.